WTCSC/ip-address-scanner-MidnightKaze/README.md

 - `python3 scanner.py [CIDR address]` This is all it takes to get the script running.
 Please ensure that you use a network that has given you permission to run a scan, and make sure that the range isn't super long (unless you want a million scans which would take a long time).

     __*Note: If you're just looking to try it out, try `192.168.1.0/24`.
-It will scan a smaller network range (about 255 hosts in total) than some of the other private ranges.*__
+It will scan a smaller network range (about 255 hosts in total) than some of the other private ranges. (may not work depending on your machine's ip).*__

+## Error Detection and Reply Features
+There are a few common errors that you might run into while you're using this script.
+Here's a list and a small description of each:

+1. __Invalid CIDR Address.__ Maybe you just forgot to type a little number you or you just put the wrong type of address in.
+The script will catch it and remind you to input a valid one with a little message!
+Just double check and try again.
+If all else fails, try a completely different address.

+2. __[Error: None]__ This is an error output that you may get if the script can't ping the host.
+This is a normal reply from `stderr` from the `subprocess module`.
+Don't sweat it, it basically just means that the host wasn't reachable.

+3. __[Error: REQUEST TIMED OUT.]__ The script gives each ping three seconds to run.
+Should the three seconds go by and the ping command is not executed it will time out and reply with this error.
+Try again, or wait a little bit before attempting it again.

+    __*With some of these errors, if you run into it and then try it again a little later it will run the right way!
+Or simply a completely different way.
+During my testing, one host that would time out could recieve a ping during a test ran 2 minutes later.*__